BigscreenVR/bigscreen-creator-club/README.md

 <br>

 ## 2) Project Preparation
+> [!WARNING]
+> Often previous Bigscreen template versions are not compatible with the latest one.
+It's recommended to use the newest template file only when starting a brand new project and not in a existing project that uses an older template.

 In the created project from _section 1_, you will start in a _SampleScene_.
 In the _Project_ window, right click the _Scenes_ folder and delete it.
 ![image](https://github.com/user-attachments/assets/0fd613cb-45f5-46a5-a221-526d6e26b986)

 1. In the top bar of Unity, click _Assets_ > _Import Package_ > _Custom Package..._
-2. Go to the _BigscreenTemplate_v2.unitypackage_ file you extracted earlier and open it.
+2. Go to the _BigscreenTemplate_v3.unitypackage_ file you extracted earlier and open it.
 3. An import window will appear in Unity.
 Make sure all the files are ticked then click _Import_.

 ![image](https://github.com/user-attachments/assets/0fe36cc4-68e3-4870-a5da-b46682cfa2ec)